Solved

 -

-These are the best nine vacuums for pet hair, and in my professional opinion, the only ones that are truly worth considering for almost every home.
 That being said, we've tested some other worthy contenders that didn't quite make the cut.
-They may have some unique features that your household would benefit from, so I've included them below.
+They may have some unique features that your household would benefit from, so I've included their highlights below.

-• The Shark Cordless PowerDetect, Tineco Pure One Station and Samsung Bespoke Jet all have cleaning stations that store up to weeks' worth of dust and hair, minimizing how often you're coming into contact with allergens.
+• The Shark Cordless PowerDetect, Tineco Pure One Station and Samsung Bespoke Jet all have cleaning stations that store weeks' worth of dust and hair, minimizing how often you're coming into contact with allergens.
 Of the three, the Shark cleaned the best on test.

 • The Bissell Revolution Hydrosteam is the absolute best carpet cleaner and stain remover that we've tested.
 If your home's carpets are full of old stains from muddy paws and messy animals, this will do the trick.

 • The iRobot Roomba j7+ is great at picking up pet hair, with special obstacle avoidance to avoid any pet accidents.
-It's not nearly as powerful as the eufy S1 Pro OMni in this guide, but it's around half the price.
+It's not nearly as powerful as the eufy S1 Pro Omni in this guide, but it's around half the price.

 How to choose the best vacuum for pet hair

 Pet hair is a challenge for vacuums to pick up, and you also need to contain fur and dander to prevent allergies.
-You need a cleaner with strong suction that can pick up all pet hair without any shaking loose.
+You need strong suction that can pick up all pet hair without any shaking loose.
 Suction is often measured in air watts, but can be difficult to accurately quantify as it's influenced by other factors like motor type and airflow design.
 This is why it's important to read reviews for real-world analysis of how they perform.

 Ensuring you choose a vacuum with the right filter type is essential.
 A HEPA filter (or better) is a must for trapping microscopic particles like pet dander and dust that can trigger allergies.
 Filters have to meet rigorous testing standards to be able to be labeled HEPA, as it must be able to trap at least 99.97% of airborne particles that are 0.3 microns in size.

-Be careful of brands that state 'HEPA-style' or 'HEPA-like' filters as these won't have met the standard.
+Be careful of brands that state 'HEPA-style' or 'HEPA-like' filters, as these won't have met the standard.

 When dealing with carpets or rugs, look for a motorized brush bar, which uses rigid bristles to agitate and loosen hair so that it can be sucked up from deep within the carpet fibers.